bjornpetersson1/Rubiks-table/README.md

   A simple game made for Console inspired by the Rubik's cube

-  ## How to play:
+  ### How to play:
-  The goal is to move the tiles to their starting position
+  Move the tiles back to their starting position
-  Choose scramble depth (often the least amount of moves to succeed but if you're lucky you can make it in fewer moves)
+  Choose scramble depth
   Use the keyboard to make moves
   Get the highest score